All Episodes

 They're not made to feel as though they can rise above the normal rigors of life.

-We believe, uh unlike liberals who look at an average citizen with contempt, they look at the average citizen, they see no potential, no possibility.
+We believe, unlike liberals who look at an average citizen with contempt, they look at the average citizen, they see no potential, no possibility.

-They must see them that way, otherwise there would be no need for liberals.
+They must see them that way.

-To help these incompetent boobs go through the rigors of life as relatively unscathed and undamaged as possible.
+Otherwise, there would be no need for liberals to help these incompetent boobs go through the rigors of life as relatively unscathed and undamaged as possible.

 They look at average Americans and see hopelessness.

-They look at average Americans with a with a condescension and an arrogance that in the eyes of the liberals is Only I'm smart enough to overcome all this, but these poor people, because of racism, sexism, bigotry, homophobia, blah, blah, blah, blah, blah, have no clue, no prayer, and it's it's it's all because of the majority, the power base in this country uh that keeps their foot on their necks and so forth.
+They look at average Americans with a condescension and an arrogance that in the eyes of the liberals is only I. I'm smart enough to overcome all this, but these poor people, because of racism, sexism, bigotry, homophobia, blah, have no clue, no prayer.

-We believe, as conservatives, that every individual having the freedom that exists in this country has the potential to be great, has the potential to at least be what they want, has the appellate ability to realize and further their ambition via the application of excellence and effort.
+We believe, as conservatives, that every individual having the freedom that exists in this country has the potential to be great, has the potential to at least be what they want, has the ability to realize and further their ambition via the application of excellence and effort.

-We believe that people must be informed and motivated and inspired, because we also know that most people don't have within them what it takes to get everything they've got out of themselves.
+We believe that people must be informed and motivated and inspired because we also know that most people don't have within them what it takes to get everything they've got out of themselves.

 It's rare that it's true for most people.

-They may not have been your favorites, you may not have had any fun in the class, but that's who you end up remembering, as well as the stud the teachers you played pranks on, in my case.
+You may not have had any fun in the class, but that's who you end up remembering, as well as the teachers you played pranks on, in my case.

-Uh uh, but the the American left has no such rosy view of individuals in this country, nor do they of the country itself.
+But the American left has no such rosy view of individuals in this country, nor do they of the country itself.

 That's the pretext for giving you the details of this story in the Washington Post on Saturday.